Donate to APS

 In its second century of service, the American Physical Society (APS) continues to promote the advancement and diffusion of the knowledge of physics.
 APS achieves its mission by publishing research journals; organizing scientific meetings; implementing education, public affairs and outreach programs; and recognizing outstanding research and societal accomplishments through prizes and awards.

 Funding for these activities is partially dependent on the donations of individual, corporate, foundation and governmental benefactors.
 Members and other supporters of APS contribute to its programs and prizes because they share APS’ goals and aspirations.

 To ensure that supporters have full confidence in the Society’s utilization of donations to advance its mission, APS has adopted A Donor Bill of Rights developed by and shared with permission from the Association of Fundraising Professionals (AFP).

 Find out more about the programs that benefit from donor support:

-Shaping national science policy and promoting science advancement
+Shape national science policy and foster science communication.

 Prizes & Awards

-Recognizing outstanding achievements in research, education, and public service
+Recognize outstanding achievements in research, education and public service.

 Questions Regarding Donations?

 Phone: (301) 209-3224